 Simultaneous and Multiple Submissions

-Simultaneous submissions are allowed; but only send one submission at a time.
+Simultaneous submissions are allowed; but send only one submission at a time.
 Please let us know if your manuscript is accepted elsewhere.